digijar/digijar/README.md

 - 👋 Hi, I’m @digijar
 - 👀 I’m interested in starting new coding projects anytime anywhere!
-- 🌱 I’m currently a Year 2 Sophomore at SMU!
+- 🌱 I’m currently a Year 3 Junior at SMU!
 - 💞️ I’m looking to collaborate on automated projects!!
-- 📫 Feel free to reach me @jaronthedragonslayer on telegram if you have any questions!
+- 📫 Feel free to reach me @jaronthegardensroyal on telegram if you have any questions!

 <!---
 digijar/digijar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.